ViBiOh/mailer/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=ViBiOh/mailer)](https://dependabot.com)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=ViBiOh_mailer&metric=alert_status)](https://sonarcloud.io/dashboard?id=ViBiOh_mailer)

-Mailer is a service for rendering and sending email based on Golang Template with the help of MJML and Mailjet.
+Mailer is a service for rendering and sending email based on Golang Template with the help of MJML.

 # Getting Started

 ## Docker

 Docker image is available, `vibioh/mailer` and a sample `docker-compose.yml`.
 Everything is almost configured, you only have to tweak domain's name, mainly configured for being used with [traefik](https://traefik.io), and adjust some secrets.

-## Mailjet

-In order to use the Mailjet sender, you need to register to [Mailjet](https://www.mailjet.com/) for having credentials.

 ## MJML